Does this situation sound familiar?

 OK, so you’ve found the perfect Virtual Assistant company that offers the services you want.
 Now, how do you pay and keep track of the work that they do for you?

-Time tracking is an incredibly useful tool to measure the amount of work a Virtual Assistant has put into the tasks you want completed.
-This way, you will only pay your Virtual Assistant for the time they’ve spent on the tasks you want done.
+Time tracking will ensure you only pay your Virtual Assistant for the time they’ve spent on the tasks you want done.
 Utilizing a time tracker such as Harvest can make this kind of time tracking a snap.
 Prior to taking on a task, your Virtual Assistant should be able to give you an estimate of how long they believe it will take, allowing you to accurately budget your funds.
 If you hire a Virtual Assistant to do a weekly task, you will always know exactly how much time you can expect them to spend on it.

 #5: Always Keep the Lines of Communication Open

-Likewise, communication is a two-way street.
-If your Virtual Assistant is working on a time-sensitive task for you, and need more information, they should be able to get in contact with you ASAP.
-By hiring a Virtual Assistant that values this level of communication, you will ensure that tasks are always completed both accurately and on time.
+Communication is a two-way street.
+If your Virtual Assistant is working on a time-sensitive task for you and needs more information, they should be able to get in contact with you ASAP.

 Sometimes, it’s the actual hiring of a Virtual Assistant that is the hardest part.
-Once they are hired, a great Virtual Assistant will start to learn everything about your business, your personal preferences, and be able to anticipate your needs and desires.
-In other words, you should be able to develop a relationship with your Virtual Assistant similar to the one you would with any in-office employee.
-And unlike an in-office employee, if a Virtual Assistant isn’t working out, letting them go is as easy as terminating the contract.
+Once they are hired, a great Virtual Assistant will start to learn everything about your business.
 This is just one of the ways hiring a Virtual Assistant can be the superior option for many small businesses.

 As the owner of a small business myself, I know the demands that are put on an entrepreneur’s time.
-That’s why I am absolutely committed to doing whatever I can to relieve that pressure and allow you to do what you do best.
-If you’d like to schedule a free consultation to discuss what a Virtual Assistant can do for you, please contact me!
+If you’d like to schedule a free consultation, please contact me!
 In the end, hiring a Virtual Assistant is as easy as starting a conversation.
 So, let’s have one!